What's the difference: Chipmunk vs. ground squirrel

 Both chipmunks and ground squirrels are active during the day, and both are busy at this time of the year as they prepare to hibernate for winter.
 But only the ground squirrel is a true hibernator, spending all but three to four months a year underground, according to the Missouri Department of Conservation.
 Chipmunks hibernate as well, but not in the truest sense.
 They spend most their time during winter underground sleeping in their burrows, but they wake to eat every few days.

 Chipmunks and ground squirrels are both omnivores.
 Chipmunks eat primarily seeds, nuts and berries, while ground squirrels eat mainly seeds and plant material including agricultural plants like corn and wheat.
 Both occasionally eat insects and small animals.

 One key difference between the two is that only chipmunks store food for winter.
 They'll gather nuts and seeds to store in their burrows to feast on during winter.
 Ground squirrels do not wake during their hibernation, so they have no need to create food stores.
 Instead, during the fall they double their body weight to increase their fat stores to live off during winter, the Missouri Department of Conservation reports.

 While chipmunks and ground squirrels can be hard to tell apart, they are easy to distinguish from another common relative: tree squirrels.
 With their big, bushy tails, tree squirrels can be readily identified.

 Illinois is home to several tree squirrel species, including eastern gray squirrels and eastern fox squirrels.
 The fox squirrels are the larger of the two, but you can most easily tell them apart by the fur on their bellies.
-Fox squirrels have reddish-brown underbellies, while gray squirrels have white underbellies, according to the Wildlife Illinois.
+Fox squirrels have reddish-brown underbellies, while gray squirrels have white underbellies, according to Wildlife Illinois.